 As recruiters, we understand the complementary role hiring managers play in the hiring process.
-Through collaboration, we can best identify the key skills needed for open roles within their hiring scope.
-Here are three ways this vital partnership can lead to effective hiring results:
+By working together, we can identify the key skills needed for open roles within their hiring scope.
+Here are three ways this vital partnership leads to stronger hiring outcomes:

 Initial Job Requirements Discussion: